legenduzair/bulk-empire-MS1/README.md

 - Membership Plans Section

   - The memberships page provides details of all Bulk Empire membership plans from silver to platinum and all the benefits that are included in each one.
 The price is also indicated below each plan.
   - Below the membership plans, the various gym equipment provided with each plan is also listed.
-This is beneficial to the user and the organisation as they do not have to purchase seperate equipment from another company/retailer.
+This is beneficial to the user and the organisation as they do not have to purchase separate equipment from another company/retailer.

 ![Memberships Page](/documentation/screenshots/bulk-empire-memberships.jpg)